FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/index.md

 [Note for self: need to verify if pin13 is still used, due to the migration to the SSTuino II platform.]

+[Note for self: PIN 13 IS NOT BUILTIN LED ANYMORE]

 Now, let us connect up the circuit:

 ![arduinoProg4](assets/arduinoProg4.png)